OpenFlutter/flutter_screenutil/README.md

 #### Adapter font:
 ```
-      ScreenUtil().setSp(28)         //Incoming font size，the unit is pixel, fonts will scale to respect Text Size accessibility settings
+      ScreenUtil().setSp(28)         //Incoming font size，the unit is pixel, fonts will not scale to respect Text Size accessibility settings
-      ScreenUtil().setSp(28，false)  //Incoming font size，the unit is pixel，fonts will not scale to respect Text Size accessibility settings
+      ScreenUtil().setSp(28，true)  //Incoming font size，the unit is pixel，fonts will scale to respect Text Size accessibility settings

 for example:
         Text(